 - Step 1: Determine the eligible population.
 Create a list of eligible members, including full name, date of birth, and event (if applicable). - Step 2: Determine the final sample size.
-The final sample size will be 411 plus an adequate number of additional records to make substitutions.
+The final sample size will be 411 unless the eligible population is less than 411.
+If the eligible population is less than 411, follow Step 5 to determine the final sample size. - Step 3: Determine the oversample which should include an adequate number of additional records to make substitutions.
 Oversample only enough to guarantee that the targeted sample size of 411 is met.
 The following oversampling rates are acceptable: 5 percent, 10 percent, 15 percent, or 20 percent.
-If oversampling, round up to the next whole number when determining the final sample size. - Step 3: If the eligible population exceeds the final sample size as determined in Step 2, proceed to Step 5.
-If the eligible population is less than or equal to the final sample size as determined in Step 2, proceed to Step 4. - Step 4: If the eligible population is less than or equal to the final sample size as determined in Step 2, the sample size can be reduced from 411 cases to a reduced final sample size by using the following formula:
+If oversampling, round up to the next whole number when determining the oversample. - Step 4: If the eligible population exceeds the final sample size as determined in Step 2, proceed to Step 6.
+If the eligible population is less than or equal to the final sample size as determined in Step 2, proceed to Step 5. - Step 5: If the eligible population is less than or equal to the final sample size as determined in Step 2, the sample size can be reduced from 411 cases to a reduced final sample size by using the following formula:

-$$Reduced \ Final \ Sample \ Size = \frac{Original \ Final \ Sample \ Size}{1 + \left(\frac{Original \ Final \ Sample \ Size}{Eligible \ Population}\right)}$$
+$$Reduced\ Final\ Sample\ Size = \frac{Original\ Final\ Sample\ Size}{1 + \left(\frac{Original\ Final\ Sample\ Size}{Eligible\ Population}\right)}$$